robertodawid/State_of_Goa/README.md

 ```
 conda activate pulp
 ```
- run the following code, and to use other solvers type instead of cplex, gurobi, or cbc.
-The result file is a **.csv* file save in the path *./Output_Data/GOA_COMPLETE_updated_results.csv*
+Run the following code, and to use other solvers, type instead of, Cplex, gurobi, or CBC.
+The result file is a **.csv* file saved in the path *./Output_Data/GOA_COMPLETE_updated_results.csv*
 ```
 python OSeMOSYS.py -i GOA_COMPLETE_updated.xlsx -s cplex -o csv
 ```

-## Vizualize results
+## Visualize results
-In this version of the model, a python notebook is provided to vizualize results.
+In this version of the model, a Python notebook is provided to visualize the results.
 The notebook is located in the following path:
 ```
 ./scripts/visualizarion_csv_Goa.ipynb
 ```